dkazanc/ToMoBAR/docs/source/howto/installation.rst

 .. code-block:: console

    $ pip install tomobar
+   $ pip install ccpi-regularisation-cupy

-Create conda environment:
+Using conda environment:
 +++++++++++++++++++++++++
-Sometimes the one-liner above doesn't work.
-In that case we suggest creating a new conda environment, and **pip** install ToMoBAR into it as shown bellow.
+One can also create a new conda environment by using environment yaml file, and then **pip** install ToMoBAR into it.

 .. code-block:: console